paulst30/European-Ports-Ownership/Descriptives.md

 An alternative to filtering by the aggregated throughput could be filtering by the average throughput.
 The graph below display the cumulative total throughput relative to the average yearly throughput.
-The graph indicates that possible cut-off thresholds of 10, 20, and 30 million TEUs of yearly average container throughput are associated with a loss of 0.8, 1.4, and 2.9 percent of the cumulative total container throughput.
-In the following, the sample is constructed by applying a threshold of 20 million TEUs of average yearly container throughput.
+The graph indicates that possible cut-off thresholds of 10, 20, and 30 thousand TEUs of yearly average container throughput are associated with a loss of 0.8, 1.4, and 2.9 percent of the cumulative total container throughput.
+In the following, the sample is constructed by applying a threshold of 20 thousand TEUs of average yearly container throughput.

 ![](Descriptives_files/figure-html/unnamed-chunk-7-1.png)<!-- -->